New year, new goals — or perhaps you have some recycled goals from previous years? Maybe technology can help.

 American society is (famously) all about the quick fix, but more and more of us are realizing that real accomplishments take time, patience, practice and effort.
 And most of all, perseverance.
-100days.com is all about fostering those qualities in ourselves.
-And seeing all these other people doing what they have set their mind to every time you log in?
-That's just free inspiration (or butt-kicking)!
+These 100-day challenges are all about fostering those qualities in ourselves and getting inspired by others doing the same.

-People are using the site for all the things you would assume they would: for practicing musical instruments, exercising (see the heartwarming video below for inspiration on that front), improving flexibility, learning a language or improving their drawing or comic-creation skills.
+People are practicing musical instruments, exercising (like Lakisha in the video above), improving flexibility, learning a language or improving their drawing or comic-creation skills.
 But not everyone is so serious.
-Some of the goals are silly or fun: Rene is going to record her daughter's facial expressions as she tries new foods; Ra is going to drink something different, and Denise is getting some breathing room (decluttering her house).
+Some of the goals are silly or fun: Rene is going to record her daughter's facial expressions as she tries new foods; Ra is going to drink something different, and Denise is getting some breathing room by decluttering her house.

 I've signed up to work on my book project every day for the next 100.
 What will you make a real commitment to?